llbranco/easymacrecovery/README.md

 ![image](https://github.com/user-attachments/assets/42d66574-594e-4320-9db7-e4980a818f4a)

+For better experience use [OpCore-Simplify](https://github.com/lzhoang2801/OpCore-Simplify) to create your EFI folder

 ### How it works:
 The script automatically detects the corresponding OpenCore folder, allows you to select the desired macOS version, and runs the `macrecovery.py` command to download the system recovery.